vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 az keyvault secret show --name "tstateAccessKey" --vault-name "SysTest-Vault" --query value -o tsv
 ```

-Optional: You can also reference this secret on Azure using its unique URI:
+_Optional_: You can also reference this secret on Azure using its unique URI:
 https://SysTest-Vault.vault.azure.net/secrets/tstateAccessKey